Ayut0/final-project-interview-scheduler-interview-scheduler-team2/README.md

 - Create the controllers
 - Create the queries

 For the client, you need to:

-- Create the API requests to fetch the data from the API server
+- Create the API requests to fetch the data from the API server Talk to Arthur!!!!
 - Create socket.io connection to update the data in real time

 ## How to split the work